amaanraaz/amaanraaz/README.md

 - 👀 I’m interested in Full Stack Development Using JavaScript
 - 🌱 I’m currently learning Backend Development using JavaScript
 - 💞️ I’m looking to collaborate on Frontend Projects and also a full time role in web development domain
-- 📫 💻 email id - amandwivedi00@gmail.com , linkedin- https://www.linkedin.com/in/aman-razz/
+- 📫 💻 email id - amandwivedi00@gmail.com

 <!---
 amaanraaz/amaanraaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.